tyler-cromwell/Mantle/README.md

-# Edsger
+# Ritchie

-## What is Edsger?
+## What is Ritchie?
-Edsger is a hobbyist Operating System Kernel I am working on to learn more about different CPU architectures (currently x86/amd64), Operating System concepts, and to get more C/Assembly programming practice.
+Ritchie is a hobbyist Operating System Kernel I am working on to learn more about different CPU architectures (currently x86/amd64), Operating System concepts, and to get more C/Assembly programming practice.

 ## Repository Hierarchy
 - `arch` - Architecture specific code.